shardeum/community-missions/missions/new/27/README.md

 ## Overview

-Create a bank contract which locks your tokens and mints ERC-20 tokens over time.
+Create a bank contract in Solidity which locks your tokens and mints ERC-20 tokens over time.

 ## Requirements